arlimus/arlimus.github.io/src/contents/articles/usepam/index.md

     > grep kano /etc/shadow
     kano:*:16280:7:60:7:::

-This will keep the user unlocked, while prohibiting password-based logins.
+This will keep the user unlocked, while prohibiting password-based logins with `UsePAM no`.